 Unfortunately for Quantic Dream, Detroit: Become Human still sold four times less than their hit game from 2010, Heavy Rain.
 This somewhat justifies Sony's scepticism and insistence on lifting review bans only a day ahead of launch.

 Xbox One exclusive State of Decay 2 has made quite the splash, coming in third and lagging behind Detroit: Become Human by less than 4 thousand copies.
-The game has managed to hit a population of one million players in just two days after launch , which is certainly good news for Undead Labs and Microsoft.
+The game has managed to hit a population of one million players in just , which is certainly good news for Undead Labs and Microsoft.

 The third new addition to the UK boxed sales chart is Dark Souls Remastered, who coincidentally came in third, followed by FIFA 18 and God of War.
 Far Cry 5 dropped one place to sixth, while Blizzard's Overwatch: Game of the Year Edition skipped 33 places and sits sixth, thanks to some hefty promotions.

 Destiny 2 once again returns to top 10 on the wings of 96 per cent increase in sales, followed by Fallout 4 and Mario Kart 8: Deluxe.